 First things first — Head Cheese cannabis should be enjoyed in moderation.
 Some plants from this strain have been clocked at upwards of 30% THC, meaning it’s one of the strongest on the market and unique in its own savory way.
 The initial effects of the sativa-dominant strain are an overwhelming head rush that many would call happy and euphoric, instantly uplifting the mood and stimulating the creative flow.

-Eventually, the indica side wins out, ushering in a couch-lock that will soothe the body and release tension from stress, anxiety, and depression.
+Eventually, the indica side wins out, ushering in a couch-lock that will soothe the body and release tension from stress, worries, and depression.
 Despite this, Head Cheese is not necessarily recommended for medicinal purposes, though it might prove useful for patients suffering from pain, inflammation and muscle spasms, and it might relieve some symptoms associated with depression and stress.

 If you are a fan of cheesy strains, Head Cheese should be up your alley, as it does have a distinct fragrance of the gooey golden goodness, often accompanied by an earthy scent that becomes stronger when cured buds are broken apart.
 Its flavor is purely Cheese, though the creaminess of its original taste gives way to diesel and skunk notes, tinged with citrus fruits.